 - The type of infection.

-Some of the serious complications caused by Echo Virus infection can include:
+Some of the severe complications caused by Echo Virus infection can include:

 - Myocarditis (inflammation of the heart muscle).

-- Pericarditis (an inflammation of the pericardium, which is a sac that surrounds the heart).
+- Pericarditis (inflammation of the pericardium, a sac that surrounds the heart).

 - Encephalitis (inflammation of brain tissue).